GicheruBenjamin/Typescript./Readme.md

 4. Enum: Represents a set of named constants.
 ## Function types:
 Function: Represents a function.
 You can specify the types of the function's parameters and return value.
+## Union and intersection types:
+1. |: Allows you to create a type that can be one of several types.
+2. &: Allows you to combine multiple types into a single type.
+## Interface:
+interface: Allows you to define a contract for an object, specifying the types of its properties and methods.

+### View the output
+<div>tsc index </div>
+<div>node index</div>